marcobacis/marcobacis.github.io/content/blog/2025-review.md

 ## 2025 Goals Review

 Let's start with a brief review of the goals I set for myself for 2025.
 This time, I managed to miss most of them 😎.
-Not so great
+Not a great start.

 #### ❌ Write more